Heart and Stroke Foundation of Canada

 The Heart and Stroke Foundation of Canada is a Canadian charity dedicated to advocacy, education, and the funding of research surrounding heart disease and stroke.

 Nomenclature

 In November 2016, the organization re-branded as Heart & Stroke and introduced a new logo; the new branding is meant to signify a more "personal" approach to its marketing, with a wider targeting of younger demographics and immigrants.

 Activities

 Heart and Stroke works with medical doctors and healthcare institutions to reduce mortality from cardiovascular events.
 Key institutional stakeholders include provincial ministries of health, hospital associations, and healthcare institutes.
-They have collaborated with the Canadian Stoke Society and the Health Canada Laboratory Centre for Disease Control to create the Stroke System Coalition.
+They have collaborated with the Canadian Stroke Society and the Health Canada Laboratory Centre for Disease Control to create the Stroke System Coalition.

 Heart and Stroke fund and take part in research and fund publications of research that addresses the way in which women and other demographic groups are particularly affected by cardiovascular incidents.

 Publications

 In early February 2018, the organization released Ms Understood, a report about how women's early warning signs of a heart attack are frequently missed.